How to become a police officer in California

 Like most of the country, California is in need of police officers; here's what you need to know

 It doesn’t get much better than the Golden State.
 From the stunning sequoias in Yosemite to the beautiful beaches of Santa Monica, California truly has something for everyone.

-And like most of the country, California is in need of police officers; with a total of 509 law enforcement agencies in the state, there are plenty of places to choose from.
+And with a total of 509 law enforcement agencies in the state, there are plenty of places to choose from.
 Here's how to become a police officer in California.

 [Looking to get into law enforcement for the first time?
 Download a veteran police officer's list of the 10 questions you need to ask yourself before taking the path outlined below.]

 Here’s a look at the minimum requirements to become a police officer in California.
 Keep in mind that the majority of police departments in the state follow POST requirements.
 You can find the agencies that don’t here – their requirements may vary, but are likely to be similar to the below:

 - You must be at least 21 years old.

 - You must be a citizen of the US through either naturalization or birth.